Room AC-W 18

-OBJECTIVES: The purpose of the course is to provide a foundation in the process of organizing, procurring, and constructing props for theatrical productions.
-Topics will include analizing a script to develope a props list, strategies and sources to aquire props, and especially skills needed to shop-build props using a variety of techniques.
+OBJECTIVES: The purpose of the course is to provide a foundation in the process of organizing, procuring, and constructing props for theatrical productions.
+Topics will include analyzing a script to develop a props list, strategies and sources to acquire props, and especially skills needed to shop-build props using a variety of techniques.

 Theatre is a collaborative art, requiring an understanding of the work of the other artists in the theatre process and of the wider culture as a whole, which is your source of inspiration.
 This works both ways.
 Life is also a "collaborative art".
 As part of a liberal arts education, the study of theatre contributes to an understanding of our culture, how it works and how it affects us, and in turn why and how we can affect our larger society.
 A liberal arts education thus makes us more effective participants in society.

 COURSE FORMAT: The class structure will consist of lectures, in class demonstration of skills and techniques, and hands-on labratory instruction in the scene shop.
 Much of this will take place during the regular class periods, but some outside time is expected of each student to complete course work.
 Students are expected to cover appropriate sections of class texts and any additional materials before the class meets.
 Books for supplemental reading will be available in the front office.